 Rowan Ellis‘ queer reading of the relationship between Carol Danvers and Maria Rambeau is more compelling than you may expect (not least for her urgent delivery – “glitter!”), and its implications for both the MCU and for culture more broadly are profound:

 In case you missed it: those incel trolls I mentioned?
 They said Brie Larson’s Captain Marvel should “smile more”, and Brie responded:

-Brie Larson first caught attention (mine, at least) in the TV series United States of Tara as the sassy, angsty, scene-stealing Kate (no mean feat, considering she’s opposite Toni Collette playing a character with multiple personalities).
-It makes me even sadder that Carol Danvers was not written with more meat for Brie chew on:
+Brie Larson first caught attention (mine, at least) in the TV series United States of Tara as the sassy, angsty, scene-stealing Kate (no mean feat, considering she’s opposite Toni Collette playing twelve different characters).
+It makes me even sadder that Carol Danvers was not written with more meat for Brie to chew on: